 - 1. Complete a baccalaureate or higher degree from a regionally-accredited college or university - 2.
-Satisfy the basic skills requirement (Passage of the CBEST exam or CTC equivalency) - 3.
-Achieve a passing score on required subject matter exams (CSET or CTC equivalency). - 4.
-Pass the Reading Instruction Competence Assessment (RICA).
+Satisfy the basic skills requirement (Passage of the CBEST exam or CTC Equivalency) - 3.
+Verify subject matter competence by ONE of the following: - a.
+Achieve a passing score on the appropriate subject-matter examination(s).(CSET)